 - condensate drains and, depending on the unit,

-- window seals,
+- window seals.

 A professional is able to identify problems before they start affecting the lifespan of your unit.
-While owners are able to perform the general cleaning of filters and unclogging of condensate drains, a professional can perform more tasks that the owner doesn’t necessarily have the tools for.
+While homeowners are able to perform the general cleaning of filters and unclogging of condensate drains, a professional can perform more tasks that the owner doesn’t necessarily have the tools for.
 They can: